sourcecred/sourcecred/CONTRIBUTING.md

 suggested changes that only superficially affect the code, e.g. asking for a variable name to be tweaked, replacing a for loop with a map, et cetera.
-If you think the code you're reviewing is good except for some nits, we encourage you to approve it (nit-and-approve), trusting that the pull request author will address your nits before merging.
+If you think the code you're reviewing is good except for some nits, we encourage you to approve it (nit-and-approve), prefacing nit requests with 'nit:' and trusting that the pull request author will address your nits before merging.

 ### When to request changes